 Quality improvement is distinct from and complements monitoring and evaluation.
 Structured quality improvement means reflecting on all phases and aspects of a project or intervention in order to identify areas for improvement.
 Monitoring and evaluation data and results can inform quality improvement.

-It may include quality assurance, which formally monitors the quality of services and activities against standards (where they exist), including review, problem identification and corrective action.
+Quality improvement may incorporate quality assurance, which formally monitors the quality of services and activities against standards (where they exist), including review, problem identification and corrective action.
 Quality assurance processes are particularly suitable for standardised and routine components, such as medical and clinical procedures.

 Effectiveness can be maximised through a specific focus not just on ‘doing the right things’, but on ‘doing the right things right’.
 It aims to ensure that decisions about what to do and which methods to use are based on the best available evidence, knowledge and experience, and that the chosen activities are planned, implemented, monitored and evaluated to maximise their potential affect.

 Quality improvement highlights what you are doing well already, boosting motivation and morale.
-It encourages teams to reflect on the CBVCT as a whole and uses the participation of further stakeholders to identify areas of improvement and innovation and break them down into concrete, practical steps.
+It encourages teams to reflect on the CBVCT as a whole and uses the participation of further stakeholders to identify areas of improvement and innovation, and to break them down into concrete, practical steps.

 Using structured quality improvement tools in a safe environment that enables self-reflection, and with the participation of all relevant stakeholders to increase the diversity of perspectives, can yield unexpected insights and innovative, creative improvements.